agents-go

 state.Approve(state.Interruptions[0], false)

 Because Go functions don’t serialize, RunStateFromJSON needs a registry mapping agent names back to your *Agent values.
-The format round-trips Go↔Go only — it is not compatible with the Python SDK’s RunState JSON.
+The format round-trips within this SDK only; it is not an interchange format with any other agents SDK.

-When the run uses a Session, nothing is saved at the interruption point; the user input and all generated items are persisted once the resumed run completes.
+When the run uses a Session, the user input and every completed turn are already persisted by the time the run pauses; only the pending, output-less tool calls are held back (they would break replay) and saved together with their outputs once the resumed run continues.
 Pass the same Session in ResumeRun’s options.